RafflePress Logo

 Verify email address in RafflePress to stop spam form submissions

-3. Enable Spam Protection in WordPress Forms
+Step 3: Enable Built-In Spam Protection for WordPress Forms

-Another easy way to prevent spam form submissions is to enable spam protection in your web form plugin.
 WPForms, the best WordPress form builder plugin, has this feature built-in.

 wpforms homepage